nrminor/oneroof/docs/developer.md

 #### Pixi

-Of these tools, Pixi is the only one that is essential, as it handles installing the pipeline’s dependencies from various `conda` registries as well as the Python Package Index.
+Of these tools, Pixi is the only one that is essential for most use cases, as it handles installing the pipeline’s dependencies from various `conda` registries as well as the Python Package Index.
 That said, you could even get away with not using `pixi` by manually installing the packages in [`pyproject.toml`](../pyproject.toml) in a `conda` environment, using pip when needed.
+While this solution is inelegant compared to having a unified package manager like Pixi, it may be more familiar to some users.

-If you are sticking with Pixi, run `pixi shell` in the project root before you get started.
+If you are sticking with Pixi, run `pixi shell --frozen` in the project root before you get started.
 This will create a terminal environment with everything you need to work on and run `oneroof`.
+The `--frozen` flag is critical; it tells Pixi to install the exact dependency versions recorded in `pixi.lock` as opposed to searching for newer versions where possible.
+This ensures reproducibility, as updates to the dependencies in `pixi.lock` will only be pushed when they have been tested on Linux and MacOS systems by the core maintainer team.

 #### Just

-While Just isn’t as important as Pixi, I would still recommend installing it because of the conveniences it offers.
+While [Just](https://just.systems/man/en/chapter_1.html) isn’t as important as Pixi, I would still recommend [installing it](https://just.systems/man/en/chapter_4.html) because of the conveniences it offers.
 With Just, the repo [`justfile`](../justfile) provides a switchboard of command shorthands, including:

 - `just docs`, which runs a series of Quarto commands to render and bundle the repo docs (including this file) as well as construct an updated readme
 - `just py`, which lints and formats all the repo’s Python files.